bernie-skipole/indipyclient/docs/source/usage/ipyclient.rst

 **self.enable_reports**

-If True, then INFO logs, and any message set into the report method will be injected into the client as a received message, and hence will be shown on the terminal messages window.
+If True, then messages set into the report and warning methods will be injected into the client as a received message, and hence will be shown on the terminal messages window.
 As default this is True.

 **self.connected**